What is an Invoice?

 What makes an invoice legally compliant?

-Invoices must include unique numbering, seller/buyer details with tax IDs, itemized lists, tax calculations, and payment terms.
+Invoices must include unique numbering, seller/buyer details with tax IDs, itemised lists, tax calculations, and payment terms.
 Regional rules like digital signatures or QR codes may apply, tools like DDD Invoices ensure these are met automatically.

 How does the invoice lifecycle impact cash flow?